andreipana/qdvc/README.md

 `<path> [<path> ...]` a collection of directories and .dvc files that will be pulled from DVC to their respective locations.
   Directories are processed recursively and all the .dvc file inside them will be pulled.
-  If the file exists locally, it will be overriden.
+  If the file exists locally, it will be overwritten.

+**NOTE**:

+The `-u` and `-p` parameters are optional.
+If any of them is not provided, QDVC will try to read them from the `.dvc\config.local` file relative to the first path provided.

+If such file is not found or doen't contain the credentials, QDVC will try to read them from the `ARTIFACTORY_USERNAME` and `ARTIFACTORY_TOKEN` or `ARTIFACTORY_PASSWORD` environment variables.

 ### Remarks